newrelic/FireTV-Vega-Agent/README.md

 For more information, review New Relic’s General Data Privacy Notice.

-## License
+## License.

-FireTV Vega Agent is licensed under the Apache License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.
+FireTV Vega Agent is licensed under the [New Relic Pre-release policy](https://docs.newrelic.com/docs/licenses/license-information/referenced-policies/new-relic-pre-release-policy/).

 **Beta Release Notice:**
 - This is a beta release suitable for testing and evaluation
-- While functional, it is not yet recommended for production environments
 - APIs may change in future versions based on feedback
 - Please report issues and provide feedback via GitHub issues
 - Contributions and pull requests are welcome